 4. Buy a Kaibab Squirrel Sticker

-The Jacob Lake Inn also has a little store you can buy things such as Native American Art and stickers for the….Kaibab Squirrel!
+The Jacob Lake Inn also has a little store where you can buy things such as Native American Art and stickers for the….Kaibab Squirrel!

 The Kaibab Squirrel only lives on the North Rim of the Grand Canyon; it is found nowhere else in the world.